waynodiablo/Oystercard/battle_ships_web/02_http.md

 In this challenge you will look at the important elements of an HTTP request and response.

 ### Learning Objectives covered
-- Understand what request and response **headers** are.
+- Recognise a request and a response and some of the important elements of each.

+### Challenge setup
+This challenge uses [httpie](https://github.com/jkbrzt/httpie), a command line tool useful for making HTTP requests.
+Install it from the command line with: `brew install httpie`.

 ### To complete this challenge, you will need to:

-- [ ] Use cURL's "-v" flag and make a request to 'http://makersipsum.herokuapp.com/'.
+- [ ] Use httpie's "-v" flag and make a request to 'http://makersipsum.herokuapp.com/'.
 - [ ] Divide what you see into three sections:
   - [ ] The request headers.
   - [ ] The response headers.